Matthieu-ui/Stacks-Wiki-Group-3/README.md

 What Stack Should I choose, And Why

 Project name: Stacks-Wiki-Group-3
-What Stack Should I choose, And Why
+Topic: What Stack Should I choose, And Why

 Description: A Group GitHub repository for the assignment A multi-page wiki (one page per group member)